 DeWitt High School accepts students on F-1 Visas.
 Perspective students can view the requirements to be an international student at Study in the United States.

-If you are looking to host a student on an F-1 Visa, we can make arrangements directly with student families or with our F-1 partner organization, Educatius Group USA.
+If you are interested in hosting a F-1 Visa student, we can make arrangements directly with student families or with our F-1 partner organization, Educatius Group USA.
 Educatius is able to provide host families with a monthly stipend.

-If you're looking to host a traditional exchange student, there are some J-1 partners that DeWitt High School recommends.
-They have a good record of service for students and families:
+If you are interested in hosting a traditional exchange student, below are some J-1 partners that DeWitt High School recommends.
+They have a good record of service for students and families.

 Two types of visas allow students to attend high school in the United States F-1 and J-1.
 While they are similar, there are some key differences.
 Perhaps the biggest difference is that the J-1 Visa is considered a “cultural exchange” program and students who come over under that Visa do so with an agency and they can only stay with host families – students are not allowed to stay with their relatives on a J-1 Visa.
 Students on a J-1 do not pay tuition to attend public schools, and the cost to travel through an agency can be substantial.
 J-1 is the most common Visa and they make up the majority of our exchange students.